chiragthakuri/chiragthakuri/README.md

 🚀 Passionate about building efficient and scalable web applications
 💡 Exploring cloud solutions, enterprise platforms, and workflow automation
-🌱 Currently honing my skills in Full-Stack Development, Azure, and microservices
+🌱 Currently honing my skills in Backend Development, Azure, SAP, Dynamics 365 and microservices
 📊 Leveraging Power BI and SQL for insightful data visualization
 🎸 Occasionally diving into musical improvisation for creative expression